The term influencer comes with some cultural baggage—which is likely why many in the B2B space use “thought leader” instead.

 According to one study, influencers with 1000 followers saw 85% more engagement than those with 100,000 followers–in part because that smaller community allows for a more personal interaction with fans.

 You can find micro-influencers using a few different approaches, including:

 - Look toward industry blogs and check out the authors’ online footprint to see if approaching them for a partnership makes sense.
 Another idea is to check out who top writers in your niche are following on your target channels.

-- Search “#brandname” to find people who are already mentioning your brand–while this may be a small group, they’ve already shown interest in your product without any prompting.
+- Search “#brandname” to find people already mentioning your brand.
+While this may be a small group, they’ve already shown interest in your product without prompting.

 - Search trending hashtags on Instagram and Twitter to ID micro-influencers generating engagement in niche communities.
 Use your target keywords as a starting point to see which accounts are trending around those core topics.

-Any social media/social listening tool will take care of this for you (BuzzSumo, Traackr, Keyhole, etc), though you can also measure engagement manually by dividing the number of engagements by total followers.
+Any social media/social listening tool will take care of this for you, although you can also measure engagement manually by dividing the number of engagements by total followers.
 According to MobileMarketer, average engagement ranges from 3.6% (for 10k+ followers) to 8.8% (for accounts with fewer than 5k)